 If you're at the start of new business development or in a phase of change, have your target customers clearly defined.
 Start by identifying demographics - age, gender, ethnicity, location, and interests.
 Be clear about how your products and services serve them - how you can enhance their lives.
 You'll then be able to tailor your marketing strategy towards them, using language they relate to, through social media channels, imagery, video, content marketing, and public relations.

 Brand messages are the words, phrases and sentences written and delivered verbally to reflect and describe your business and unique value proposition.
 The key messages need to be carefully crafted, either by yourself or your marketing agency.
 Key messages are what you would communicate with your target audience - your elevator pitch.
 While you’re at it, write brand positioning statements of varying lengths.
 Also, create a slogan/tagline and a mission statement.
 Catchy, succinct messages not only help with marketing communications but also ensure you and your staff are well-versed at describing what your business does.
 Once you’ve refined your key messages, apply them to your sales and marketing material - website, presentations, social media accounts, brochures, press releases and advertisements.

 A few more techniques that could form part of your overall marketing strategy - blogging, link building, infographics, eDMs (electronic direct mails), motion graphics, influencer marketing.
 There's also social media marketing, where the goal is to update followers and eventually convert them into customers.

 Traditional marketing strategies

 Direct mail drops, product gifts and promotions are few and far between these days.
-It helps to include traditional marketing techniques in your strategy; you could reach an audience that you may not find online.
-Aligning with a non-profit organisation or sponsoring a local community group or a school's sports team are some other ways to get your brand noticed.
+It helps to include traditional marketing techniques in your strategy - you could reach an audience that you may not find online.
+Partnering with a non-profit organisation or sponsoring a local community group or a school's sports team are some other ways to get your brand noticed.